Spanish orthography: Orthographic principles

 Spanish orthographic rules are similar, but not identical, to those of other Romance languages of the Iberian Peninsula, such as Portuguese, Catalan and Galician.
 In general, the orthography of Spanish is such that the pronunciation of most words is unambiguous given their written form.
 The main exception is the letter x, which usually represents //ks// or //s//, but can also represent //x// or //ʃ//, especially in proper nouns from times of Old Spanish (e.g. México or Pedro Ximénez – in both cases the x is pronounced //x//).

-The converse does not always hold, i.e. for a given pronunciation there may be multiple possible spellings, as a result of decisions by the Royal Spanish Academy.
+The converse does not always hold—for a given pronunciation there may be multiple possible spellings, as a result of decisions by the RAE.
 The main issues are: